Olam Films

 The Approach

-This modular approach gave the BC Community Forest Association maximum flexibility: a ten-minute flagship film for screenings, policy conversations, and long-form audiences; shorter cuts for web and social; and five individual films that each participating community forest could use independently for their own communications.
+This gave the Association real flexibility: a ten-minute flagship film for screenings, policy conversations, and long-form audiences; shorter cuts for web and social; and five individual films that each participating community forest could use for their own communications.

-The result is a suite of assets that works across multiple audiences and contexts, with a visual quality and editorial depth designed to remain relevant and resonant well into the future.
+The result is a body of work that holds up across multiple audiences and contexts, shot and edited to remain relevant well into the future.
+Not a campaign, but a record.

 The Result